 - A. Kind, consistent, but firm discipline with positive redirection will be used.
 There will be no physical punishment.
-If necessary, time away from the activity to regain self-control will be used. - B. If a child is showing negative behaviors such as consistent discipline problems, harm to self, other children or staff, biting, or behaviors that are creating a disruption in the classroom routine or if the child is showing signs of inconsistent potty training abilities the procedure for addressing these concerns is as follows: - 1.
+If necessary, time away from the activity to regain self-control will be used. - B. If a child is showing negative behaviors such as consistent discipline problems, biting, or behaviors that are creating consistent disruption in the classroom routine or if the child is showing signs of inconsistent potty training abilities the procedure for addressing these concerns is as follows: - 1.
 The staff will notify the parent/guardian about the behavior/issue in person or by email. - 2.
 The staff will make a phone call to the parent/guardian regarding the issue.

-- 3. The staff will set up a meeting to talk with the parent/guardian face to face in order to work on the behavior/issue. - C. After following this procedure, if the child's behavior and attitude continues to be disruptive to the group, to other children's and staff's welfare, BCSS ABC reserves the right to ask you to withdraw the child from our program.
+- 3. The staff will set up a meeting to talk with the parent/guardian face to face in order to work on the behavior/issue. - C. After following this procedure, if the child's behavior and attitude continues to be disruptive to the group or to other children's welfare, BCSS ABC reserves the right to ask you to withdraw the child from our program.